-Item Comments Sustainability Recommendation Configuration Requirements Sustainability Option Kitchen Hotplates Dishwasher To be fuelled by natural gas.
+Item Comments Sustainability Recommendation Configuration Sustainability Option Kitchen Hotplates Dishwasher To be fuelled by natural gas.
 To have minimum 4 star energy rating and AAA water use rating or better Requirements Hot Water Service Gas boosted solar hot water heating may be provided, with a minimum 70% efficiency rate Solar hot water units to be placed, where possible, on north facing roof faces Water storage tank to solar hot water systems are to be located within roof spaces Exposed services to be limited and painted to match roof finishes to reduce visual impact as much as possible.
 Water Supply Systems Fit flow restrictors to all showers, kitchen sinks and laundry taps.
-The flow restrictors should be rated to reduce the water flow to between 7.5 and 9 litres per minute. · Laundry Drying cupboards that use a duct outlet or hydronic radiant panel from a central heating system are encouraged in place of the use of clothes dryers Home Heating Systems Housing meeting the 6 star energy rating requirements, and meeting the verandah, eaves and pergola controls, will have reduced requirements for heating and cooling.
+The flow restrictors should be rated to reduce the water flow to between 7.5 and 9 litres per minute.
+Laundry Drying cupboards that use a duct outlet or hydronic radiant panel from a central heating system are encouraged in place of the use of clothes dryers Home Heating Systems Housing meeting the 6 star energy rating requirements, and meeting the verandah, eaves and pergola controls, will have reduced requirements for heating and cooling.
 Where heating is installed it should be gas fired.
-All heating appliances should have a minimum star rating as follows: Heating System Star rating Gas/log space heater 3.5 star Gas convection heater 4 star Central Ducted Heating 5 star Where ducted heating is installed a minimum duct insulation level of R1.5 is recommended.
+All heating appliances should have a minimum star rating as follows:Heating SystemStar rating Gas/log space heaterGas/log space heater3.5 star Gas convection heaterGas convection heater4 star starCentral Ducted Heating5 star Where ducted heating is installed a minimum duct insulation level of R1.5 is recommended.
 Where gas/log space heaters are used, ceiling fans and/or heat shifting duct work is recommended.

 Item Comments Sustainability Recommendation Configuration Requirements Sustainability Option Lighting The choice of lighting can have a significant impact on energy consumption and the environmental impact of the house.
 The sustainability options, while not mandatory, are considered minimum design standards for the Eynesbury house.
-Use the lowest wattage light needed to adequately light up an area Choose light fittings that allow most of the light through so that a lower wattage bulb can be used Use timers, daylight controls and motion sensors to switch outdoor security lights on and off automatically Use simple automation systems and sensors to automatically turn lights on and off in utility areas such as bathrooms Use solar powered lighting for garden lights Fluorescent lamps are ideal for areas where lighting is required for long periods of time Incandescent lamps are suitable for areas where lighting is used infrequently.
-Use halogen lights mainly for highlighting features such as paintings or for special purposes directly over cooking areas.
+Kecommendation Requirements Use the lowest wattage light needed to adequately light up an area Choose light fittings that allow most of the light through so that a lower wattage bulb can be used Use timers, daylight controls and motion sensors to switch outdoor security lights on and off automatically Use simple automation systems and sensors to automatically turn lights on and off in utility areas such as bathrooms Use solar powered lighting for garden lights Fluorescent lamps are ideal for areas where lighting is used infrequently.
+Use halogen lights mainly for highlighting features such as paintings or garden such as paintings or for special purposes directly over cooking areas.
 Recycled Water A dual water supply system will be implemented throughout the development.
 There will be two separate water mains, one supplying drinking water, the other supplying recycled water.
 Recycled water must be plumbed directly for toilet flushing and garden irrigation.
-All work associated with the recycled water system shall be carried out in accordance with the Plumbing Industry Commission Recycled Water Plumbing Guide 2005 areas.
-Materials Selection Materials must be selected from the Eynesbury Materials list.
+All work associated with the recycled water system shall be carried out in accordance with the Plumbing Industry Commission Recycled Water Plumbing Guide 2005 Materials Selection Materials must be selected from the Eynesbury Materials list.
 Materials will be Materials must be selected such that an appropriate balance is achieved between low embodied energy, low toxicity, recyclability, ability

-Item Comments Sustainability Configuration Sustainability Option

-Recommendation Requirements

-added to this list to support reduction in

-from time to time, building energy usage, and

-and application low impact on the natural

-can be made to the environment in manufacture

-DRP to use and use.

-materials not

-scheduled in this

-list.
+Item Comments Sustainability Recommendation Configuration Requirements Sustainability Option added to this list from time to time, and application can be made to the DRP to use materials not scheduled in this list. to support reduction in building energy usage, and low impact on the natural environment in manufacture and use.